MerginMaps/docs/src/tutorials/capturing-first-data/index.md

 * Query and edit field data

-## Creating a project in <MobileAppName/>
+## Creating a project in <MobileAppName />

 Data are stored within projects.
 We'll now create a new project to save our data into.

-Mergin Maps Mobile (Input) offers the quickest and easiest way of creating new projects.
+<MobileAppName /> offers the quickest and easiest way of creating new projects.
 Alternative methods offering much greater flexibility are introduced in later turorials.

-1. Open Mergin Maps Mobile (Input)
+1. Open <MobileAppName /> on your mobile device
 2. Go to the *Home* tab of the *Projects* screen and press *Create project*:

    ![](./merginmaps-mobile-home-tab-of-projects-screen.jpg)